danielsaidi/website_danielsaidi/collections/_posts/2020/2020-12-25-building-a-video-streaming-app-for-ios-in-swiftui.md

 ### Search

 The Search screen can be used to search for movies.
-Just like Favorites and All Movies, this is a single section and therefore uses a grid.
+Just like Favorites and All Movies, it has a single section and therefore uses a grid.

 ![A screenshot of the search screen]({{page.assets}}9-search.jpg)